 All our servers are either dedicated servers leased by Rayner Software, or datacenter colo servers owned by Rayner Software.
 We do not run any services on shared or cloud hosting.

-Our servers run CentOS 7 and are kept up to date.
+Our servers run CentOS 7 or 8, and are kept up to date.
 We're proud to say that as far as we know, none of our servers has ever been compromised.
 Only two incidents have occurred since we started NetShade: a brief, non-invasive attack coming from the SweetCaptcha widget on our site in 2015, and an SQL display bug in 2019.
 Neither of these caused any data to be leaked or breeched.
 Any future security incidents will be posted on this page and tweeted as soon as they are identified.

 SECURITY INCIDENTS TIMELINE